 Our fear can steal the beauty and excitement out of the world, not only for us but also for our children.
 If we’re sending signals to our children that the world is a dangerous place, certainly they are intuitive enough to pick up on them.

-My desire is to raise my daughter to be brave and bold when she needs to be; unafraid to discover new places and new ways of doing things.
+My desire is to nurture resilience in my daughter, raising her to be brave and bold when she needs to be; unafraid to discover new places and new ways of doing things.
 I firmly believe one of the greatest gifts I can give her is a set of wings, allowing her to soar throughout the world, instead of unintentionally closing her off from it.

 If I believe that as a parent, I can choose the extent to which I allow fear to impact how I raise my children, I am already two steps ahead.
 No matter where I am in my battle against fear, there is one thing I know to be true: I am not willing to just stand by and let it win.